 Pricey products and poor customer service

-For instance, a 15 ml bottle of Young Living’s Lavender oil will cost you almost $32.
+As an example, a 15 ml bottle of Young Living’s Lavender oil can be quite expensive at almost $32.

 Bad user reviews

-You can head over to SiteJabber.com and read Young Living reviews.
-As you can see from the screenshot below, most of their user reviews are negative.
+You can visit SiteJabber.com to read Young Living reviews.
+As shown in the screenshot below, the majority of user reviews are negative.

 Focus on recruiting

-One of the main problems with MLMs like Young Living is the focus on recruiting.
-And that could be – and really is – a thought cookie to crumble.
+One of the main issues with MLMs like Young Living is their emphasis on recruitment, which can be a challenging aspect to navigate.

 Related Review: Is Melaleuca a Scam?